kroen3n/G0g0-/unrelated/variables/README.md

 ```

-What did we just notice in the gdb?
+<i> What did we just notice in the gdb? </i>
-Both variables i, respectively j have been found as strings.
+Both variables i, respectively j have been found as string type; however, we have a variable i, declared as type "string".
+And then, we don't specify any type for j variable - here, Golang will deduce the type of j variable (hence, using the ":=")